A topic from the subject of Organic Chemistry in Chemistry.

 Observations and Results:

-• As the reaction proceeds, the starch paper turns blue-black, indicating the presence of iodine.
-The intensity of the color increases over time.
+• As the reaction proceeds, the starch-iodide paper turns blue-black due to the release of iodide ions which react with the starch and iodine present on the paper.
+The intensity of the color increases over time, reflecting the increasing concentration of iodide ions.

-• After the reaction is complete, the addition of sodium thiosulfate results in a rapid color change, from blue-black to colorless, indicating the consumption of iodine.
+• After the reaction is complete, the addition of sodium thiosulfate (if done) results in a rapid color change, from blue-black to colorless, indicating the consumption of iodine by the thiosulfate ions.

 Key Procedures: